 Because our mission is to proactively identify threats and opportunities, we chose to name our firm after the Meraglim, the reconnaissance team that Moses sent into the Promised Land described in Numbers Chapter 13.
 While ten of the team focused on the risks, like Joshua and Caleb, we hope to recognize opportunities as well.

-The Raven in our logo is a nod to Felix Somary, one of the world’s greatest but forgotten economists, reintroduced by our colleague James Rickards in his latest best-selling book, “The Road to Ruin.”
+The Raven in our logo is a nod to Felix Somary, one of the world’s greatest but forgotten economists, reintroduced by our co-founder James Rickards in his latest best-selling book, “The Road to Ruin.”
 Known as “The Raven of Zurich” for his extraordinary foresight in predicting the world’s major calamities well before his peers, Felix Somary is an exemplar of the service we hope to provide for our clients.

 In addition to our unique service offering, the Meraglim leadership have embraced a client development model that keeps us sharply focused on our clients’ requirements and ensures them the enthusiastic and professional service of all of our staff.
 We are aware that you could take your business elsewhere, but we strive to provide you with a service so valuable to you that our business relationship continues for years to come.